ProTeCt: Prompt Tuning for Taxonomic Open Set Classification

 MTA uses 5 tree dropout rates ($\beta \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$) to sample treecuts of various granularities.
-For each $\beta$, $T$ treecuts are sampled without repetition, to obtain a total of $5T$ treecuts.
-MTA is averaged over these $5T$ treecuts.
-We use $T=5$ for all datasets.
+For each $\beta$, $T$ treecuts are sampled without repetition to obtain a total of $5T$ treecuts.
+MTA($5T$) indicates the result is averaged over these $5T$ treecuts.
+We ablate $T=5$ and $T=20$ on Cifar100 and use $T=5$ for all datasets by default.

-\paragraph{Training Details:} All vanilla prompt tuning and their ProTeCt counterparts are trained under the same setting.
+\paragraph{Training Details:} All vanilla prompt-tuning and their ProTeCt counterparts are trained under the same setting.
 The following configuration is used unless noted.
 All experiments use SGD optimizer and the learning rate is set to 0.02 with a cosine learning rate scheduler.
 By default, a pretrained ViT-B/16 CLIP model is used as initialization.
 For Cifar100 and SUN, we train both CoOp and MaPLe prompts for 200 epochs, using a batch size of 128 and 32, respectively.
 For ImageNet, CoOp is trained for 30 epochs with a batch size of 8, while MaPLe is trained for 10 epochs with a batch size of 2.
 Note that the setting is slightly different from the original paper due to our GPU availability.